learner-Piyush/Simple_E-Commerce/README.md

 By introducing a new function which save our activity in local storage.
 Ofcourse this function should be called when "Add to Cart" and "Checkout" been clicked along with render function.
 I also make sure that upon refreshing the page, the UI also get render accordingly.

+# Assignment 2

+This Project had an another assignment to introduce a "Remove" button on indivisual cart items.
+On clicking the button, the item gets remove from the cart and the total amount also gets reduce as well.